64kramsystem/personal_notes/topics/linux_tools.md

 It's not straightforward/possible to extract the kernel config from non-running kernels, for example, the script `extract-ikconfig` requires a certain compile-time setting.

-A workaround is to install the Ubuntu module package, which will install the config under `/boot` (after copy, the package can be uninstalled).
+A workaround is to install the Ubuntu modules package, which will install the config under `/boot` (after copy, the package can be uninstalled).

 If it's not found how to generate the Ubuntu mainline config from the mainline-crack repo, in theory one could set `CONFIG_IKCONFIG=m`, build the kernel, extract the image, and run `extract-ikconfig`.